AddisonGoolsbee/addisongoolsbee/README.md

 ### 🚴 Hey there!
-I'm an incoming SDE at Amazon and newgrad from Yale University.
+I'm an incoming SDE at Amazon and new grad from Yale University.

 You can reach me at [addisongoolsbee@gmail.com](mailto:addisongoolsbee@gmail.com), or check out my [resume](https://addisongoolsbee.com/resume.pdf)